-The present values included in the SCSIA for the Railroad Retirement program are for the current and prior valuation and are based on various employment, demographic, and economic assumptions that reflect the RRB's reasonable estimate of expected future financial and actuarial status of the trust funds.
-For a more detailed description of the primary reasons for the changes in the 2018 and 2017 SCSIA, refer to RRB's financial statements.
+The present values included in the SCSIA for the RRP are for the current and prior valuation and are based on various employment, demographic, and economic assumptions that reflect the RRB's reasonable estimate of expected future financial and actuarial status of the trust funds.
+For a more detailed description of the primary reasons for the changes in the 2019 and 2018 SCSIA, refer to RRB's financial statements.

-The significant assumptions used in the projections of the Black Lung social insurance program, referenced earlier in this note, affect the amounts reported on the SCSIA, which presents the net change in the open group measure of the BLDTF for the years ended September 30, 2018 and 2017, and provide information about the change.
-For a more detailed description of the primary reasons for the changes in the 2018 and 2017 SCSIA, refer to DOL's financial statements.
+The significant assumptions used in the projections of the Black Lung social insurance program, referenced earlier in this note, affect the amounts reported on the SCSIA, which presents the net change in the open group measure of the BLDTF for the years ended September 30, 2019 and 2018, and provide information about the change.
+For a more detailed description of the primary reasons for the changes in the 2019 and 2018 SCSIA, refer to DOL's financial statements.